PVARS/PVARS/README.md

-I’m a web developer have experience with the language PHP/Laravel, Java/Spring & VueJS.
+I’m a web developer have experience with the language Java, PHP, Spring, Laravel, VueJS.
 I wish to have the chances to learn even more and hone my existing programming skills.
 I do believe I can use what I've learned to help pursue my goals, my colleagues and my company's ambitions.
 Even more, I'm looking forward to meeting new talented friends and colleagues.

 <br/>